spryker/spryker-docs/docs/scos/user/features/202001.0/product-information-management/new-products.md

 ---
 title: New Products
-description: New products feature extends product module by two date attributes- "new from" and "new to" dates.
+description: New products feature extends product module by two date attributes - *new from* and *new to* dates.
 last_updated: Nov 22, 2019
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/v4/docs/new-products